Scalable Differentially Private Sketches under Continual Observation: Preliminaries

-Sketching algorithms enable approximate frequency queries, in small memory, by hashing items to a compact collection of shared counters.
-We focus on the well known $\cms$ and $\cs$.
+Linear sketches enable approximate frequency queries, in small memory, by hashing items to a compact collection of shared counters.
+We focus on the well known Count-min Sketch ($\cms$) \cite{cormode2005improved} and Count Sketch ($\cs$) \cite{charikar2002finding}.
 While they share a similar structure, they differ in their update and query procedures and offer different error trade-offs.